Choosing Mineral Foundation Colors

 If you are NEUTRAL toned then you may do well with our NEUTRAL line.
 It's great for those who can wear some earth tones, some jewel tones, gold and silver, ecru and white.
 If you think you have a neutral skin tone but favor silver, white and jewel tones this is probably perfect for you.

 If you are neutral toned and can wear cool colors but tend to favor warmer earth tones, gold, and ecru then you would probably do well with our BEIGE line.
-This is our most popular line from Finland to Japan.
 It's a classic 'warm neutral' tone that works well for lots of people.

 If you are WARM toned you look decidedly best in warm earth tones and yellow-based colors.
 Rose pink, icy blue, and mint green don't work for you.